How to make a hand following robot using Arduino | Human following robot

 Step 9

-OK, let’s creates the program for this project.
+OK, let’s create the program for this project.

 /*Human following robot with Arduino.